pazfe/product-docs/docs/quickstart/devices/android.md

 ---
-description: How to manually configure the APN
+description: Manually configure the APN for an Android device
 ---
 # Android